Flight-Free-UK/flight_free_uk_website/source/posts/when-climate-responsibility-breaks-the-heart.html.markdown

 I know that some believe that taking decisions like this are martyrdom.
 I don't see it that way.
 I believe we all have a responsibility to face the hard stuff and make challenging decisions.
 Yes, it sucks.
 But that or extinction?
 If we all keep flying for winter sun, we're never going to achieve carbon neutral let alone negative.
 The era of the cheap flight needs to stop so that our children actually have a life to lead.
 Growing up in the 70s, no-one I knew travelled by plane.
 Now it's hen parties in Barcelona!

+> "The era of the cheap flight needs to stop so that our children actually have a life to lead."

 The climate breakdown we are in, the 6th mass extinction, means that we need to stop the exceptionalism and tackle the really hard things.

 We need a systems change away from our capitalist society.
 We need the governments to step up.
 It just cannot be Business as Usual.
 No-one gets a free pass.
 I'm nearly 50 now; if we don't do what it takes, our own children may not even see that age.